Updated June 2, 2026

 Not all publication placements are equal.
 For a bi-monthly cadence to build meaningful authority, the outlets need to carry genuine editorial credibility — they must reject submissions, have real editorial standards, and reach an audience that includes your target buyers.
 Tier-one business outlets (Forbes, Fortune, Harvard Business Review, Inc., Fast Company), major industry trade publications, and prominent vertical-specific media all qualify.
 Self-published LinkedIn articles or company blogs do not provide the same third-party validation signal, though they complement a placement strategy effectively.

-Phantom IQ's experience placing executives in tier-one publications shows that the first placement typically takes 60 to 90 days from program start, after which placement velocity accelerates as editorial relationships develop.
-The key is matching each article's angle to the specific editorial appetite of the target outlet — a piece on AI regulation lands differently at Wired than at CFO.com, and both versions serve legitimate purposes in a bi-monthly rotation.
+Securing a first placement in a tier-one outlet often takes a few months, after which placement can become easier as editorial relationships develop.
+The key is matching each article's angle to the specific editorial appetite of the target outlet — a piece on AI regulation lands differently at Wired than at CFO.com, and both versions can serve legitimate purposes in a bi-monthly rotation.

 Measuring the Business Impact of Bi-Monthly Publishing

-The Edelman-LinkedIn study found that 79% of decision-makers say compelling thought leadership content makes them more likely to advocate for a vendor within their organization, and 95% report being more receptive to outreach from a sales team whose leader publishes credible content.
-These figures translate directly into pipeline: shorter sales cycles, higher win rates on competitive deals, and inbound deal flow from buyers who have already decided they trust the executive's judgment before the first conversation.
+The Edelman-LinkedIn study found that 79% of hidden buyers say compelling thought leadership content makes them more likely to advocate for a vendor within their organization, and 95% report being more receptive to outreach from a sales team whose leader publishes credible content.
+These figures can translate into pipeline benefits: shorter sales cycles, higher win rates on competitive deals, and inbound interest from buyers who already trust the executive's judgment before the first conversation.

 Tracking the business return on bi-monthly publishing requires different metrics than traditional demand generation.
 The leading indicators are share rate, inbound inquiry volume, and speaking invitation frequency.
 Lagging indicators are deal size, win rate on competitive RFPs, and the proportion of pipeline that arrives inbound versus outbound.
 Executives who maintain a bi-monthly cadence for 12 or more months consistently report that their inbound-to-outbound pipeline ratio improves substantially, reducing sales cost per acquisition over time.